 I stopped scrolling and looked at my friend.
 A couple of minutes earlier, I had shown him my sister’s Instagram story, which featured my nieces being their young, goofy selves.
 “Well, that’s something my sister will have to deal with later in the future,” I replied coolly.
 I get where my friend’s coming from, and he’s not wrong to ask that question.

 Uploading a photo or video of your little one on social media is the norm nowadays.
 In fact, the act has been given its own term – sharenting, a combination of “sharing” and “parenting”.
 It was first coined by The Wall Street Journal in 2012, and today, sharenting has become a worldwide phenomenon.

 According to a survey conducted by Security.org in 2021, over 75 percent of parents in the United States post their children’s photos, videos, and stories on social media.
 When doing so, about a third of the parents polled never get their kids’ permission before posting.
 Data suggests that the average parent can share up to 1,500 photos of their younglings before the fifth birthday.
 By the time they turn two, 90 percent of children will have established a social media presence.
 These are all done without their knowledge and consent.

 Sharenting is not limited to the United States.
 Parents in Singapore have also gotten in on the act, and some have faced backlash for it.
-Last year, a mummy influencer got a lot of flak for pulling pranks on her firstborn and putting them up on social media.
-Last month, another influencer was criticised for posting a video of her teenage child tearing up over their examination results.
-Before that, said influencer shared a video of her tween crying because they were bullied.
+Remember in 2022 when a certain mummy influencer got a lot of flak for pulling pranks on her firstborn and putting them up on social media?
+In 2023, another influencer was criticised for posting a video of her teenage child tearing up over their examination results.
+Before that, the same influencer shared a video of her tween crying because they were bullied.